odyslam/odyslam.com/_posts/2021/2021-01-12-how-to-create-a-modern-and-simple-packaging.md

 * [Building binary deb packages: a practical guide](https://www.internalpointers.com/post/build-binary-deb-package-practical-guide)
 * [What is the simplest Debian Packaging Guide?](https://askubuntu.com/questions/1345/what-is-the-simplest-debian-packaging-guide)

-Now that we have the linux packages, we need to upload them in order to make them available for the job that will place them in the package repositories.
+Now that we have the Linux packages, we need to upload them in order to make them available for the job that will place them in the package repositories.
 You can observe that the `filename` of the package is offered by the previous "packaging" GHA as an output of the step.

 ## Create The Release